Our place in the health system

 We rely on pharmaceutical companies to provide medicines for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.

-Pharmaceutical companies are also required to provide information on how a medicine or medical device works, its interactions and side effects, as well as all the information we need to assess the medicine for funding using the Factors for Consideration.
+Pharmaceutical companies are also required to provide information on; how a medicine or medical device works, its interactions and side effects, as well as all the information we need to assess the medicine for funding using the Factors for Consideration.
 This information is available through Medsafe.

 How our medical devices work fits

 As our role in hospital medical devices grows, we will apply many of the same principles we use for our medicines work however, as medical devices are not the same as medicines, we are also working out where we need to do things differently.
 This will include seeking high-quality advice from a range of sources to help us make well-informed decisions.
-This would include clinical, technical and operational advice, as well as consumer advice where appropriate.
+This includes clinical, technical and operational advice, as well as consumer advice where appropriate.